raygun101/MarkupKit/README.md

 MarkupKit requires iOS 8 or later.
 The latest release can be downloaded [here](https://github.com/gk-brown/MarkupKit/releases).
 It is also available via [CocoaPods](https://cocoapods.org/pods/MarkupKit).

-For examples and additional information, please see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).
+For examples and additional information, including a guide to getting started with MarkupKit, please see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).
 For questions and general feedback, please visit the [discussion forum](https://disqus.com/home/channel/markupkit/).

 # Document Structure
 MarkupKit uses XML to define the structure of a user interface.
 In a MarkupKit document, XML elements typically represent `UIView` instances, and XML attributes generally represent properties of those views.
 The hierarchical nature of XML parallels the view hierarchy of a UIKit application, making it easy to understand the relationships between views.